Rising Scientist Awards FAQ

 5. Can additional materials be submitted to support a student’s nomination?

 Yes.
-You are welcome to submit materials such as research papers, presentations, or articles that feature the nominee’s accomplishments in science and research academics or extracurricular activities.
-Additional supporting materials can be submitted via email to email@example.com.
-Please include nominee’s name in the subject line.
+You are invited to submit materials such as research papers, presentations, or articles that feature the nominee’s relevant accomplishments.
+Additional supporting materials can be submitted via email to firstname.lastname@example.org or you can include links in the designated area inside the nomination form.

-7. Does the student have to attend an event to receive a Rising Scientist Awards?
+7. Does the student have to attend an event to receive a Rising Scientist Award?

 9. Are there restrictions on how the Rising Scientist Awards can be used?